TheMask3/mke/README.md

 # mke

 This is a fork of mkxp-z.
-On top of mkxp-z, mke adds support for 3D graphics, physics, IMGUI, GLTF and AV1 decoding.
+On top of mkxp-z, mke adds support for 3D graphics, physics, Nuklear, GLTF and AV1 decoding.

 MKE is developed for Windows.
-MacOS and Linux files are mostly unchanged.
+MacOS files are removed.

 For more information, see [mkxp-z repository](https://github.com/mkxp-z/mkxp-z/).